-Student assignments for this class will include a wide selection of readings, book reports, creative journal entries, oral presentations and service learning.
+Student assignments for this class will include a wide selection of readings, book reports, creative journal entries, presentations and service learning.

 Students will create two focused reports.
 The first will be on a book that has won an major literary award (such as the Newbery Medal, Printz Award) or is considered a "Classic."
 The second will cover a topic of the student's choice and will focus on finding multiple titles pertaining to this chosen topic.
-(For the on-campus version of this class, these reports will be submitted to the class as an oral presentation.
-The topical presentation may be delivered as a group presentation.)

 For both of these presentations, a 2-4 page publication will be created, using a "publisher" type program.
 Here are some examples of student handouts created.